varuntirumalareddy/k3s-cluster/README.md

 | Worker  | 4 _(6*)_ | 8GB _(24GB*)_ | 100GB _(500GB*)_ SSD/NVMe |
 | _\* recommended_ |

-### Debian for AMD64
+### Ubuntu for AMD64

-1. Download the latest stable release of Debian from [here](https://cdimage.debian.org/debian-cd/current/amd64/iso-dvd), then follow [this guide](https://www.linuxtechi.com/how-to-install-debian-12-step-by-step) to get it installed.
+1. Download the latest stable release of Ubuntu from [here](https://ubuntu.com/download/server then follow [this guide](https://www.linuxtechi.com/how-to-install-debian-12-step-by-step) to get it installed.
 Deviations from the guide:

     ```txt
     Choose "Guided - use entire disk"
     Choose "All files in one partition"
     Delete Swap partition
-    Uncheck all Debian desktop environment options
+    Uncheck all Ubuntu desktop environment options
     ```

 2. [Post install] Remove CD/DVD as apt source